mpdroog/radiusd/README.md

 Radius Server.
 ===================
 Distributed Radius-server to do authentication+accounting.

-Motivation for writing this was the overengineerd 'freeradius' that was hard to patch.
-Adjusting this project to your needs should be a breeze!
+Some of the motivations for writing this server:
+* Wanted 5min interval graphs of traffic usage
+* FreeRADIUS felt overly complex/forced me into a SQL structure I didn't like
+* Loved a good challenge

-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
+> Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

 Implemented RFCs:
 * auth https://tools.ietf.org/html/rfc2865